 Overview.
 The healthcare industry has experienced significant changes in reimbursement practices during the past several years.
 Government payers, such as Medicare (which principally serves patients 65 years and older) and Medicaid (which principally serves indigent patients), as well as private payers and large employers, have taken steps and may continue to take steps to control the cost, utilization and delivery of healthcare services, including clinical laboratory services.
-If we cannot offset additional reductions in the payments we receive for our services by reducing costs, increasing test volume and/or introducing new procedures, it could have a material adverse impact on our net revenues and profitability.
+If we cannot offset future reductions in the payments we receive for our services by reducing costs, increasing test volume and/or introducing new procedures, it could have a material adverse impact on our net revenues and profitability.

-While the total cost to comply with Medicare administrative requirements is disproportionate to our cost to bill other payers, average Medicare reimbursement rates are not materially different than our overall average reimbursement rate from all payers, making this business generally less profitable.
+While the total cost to comply with Medicare administrative claims requirements is disproportionate to our cost to bill other payers, average Medicare reimbursement rates are not materially different than our overall average reimbursement rate from all payers, making this business generally less profitable.
 Despite the added cost and complexity of participating in the Medicare and Medicaid programs, we continue to participate in such programs because we believe that our other business may depend, in part, on continued participation in these programs, since certain customers may want a single laboratory capable of performing all of their clinical laboratory testing services, regardless of who pays for such services.

 Billing and reimbursement for clinical laboratory testing is subject to significant and complex federal and state regulation.
-Penalties for violations of laws relating to billing federal healthcare programs and for violations of federal fraud and abuse laws include: (1) exclusion from participation in Medicare/Medicaid programs; (2) asset forfeitures; (3) civil and criminal fines and penalties; and (4) the loss of various licenses, certificates and authorizations necessary to operate some or all of a clinical laboratory's business.
+Penalties for violations of laws relating to billing federal healthcare programs and for violations of federal fraud and abuse laws include: (1) exclusion from participation in Medicare/Medicaid programs; (2) asset forfeitures; (3) civil and criminal fines and penalties; and (4) the loss of various licenses, certificates and authorizations necessary to operate our business.
 Civil monetary penalties for a wide range of violations are not more than \$10,000 per violation plus three times the amount claimed and, in the case of kickback violations, not more than \$50,000 per violation plus up to three times the amount of remuneration involved.
-A parallel civil remedy under the federal False Claims Act provides for damages not more than \$11,000 per violation plus up to three times the amount claimed.
+A parallel civil remedy under the federal False Claims Act provides for damages not more than \$11,000 per violation plus up to three times the amount claimed state state.

 Reduced Reimbursements.
 In 1984, Congress established a Medicare fee schedule payment methodology for clinical laboratory services performed for patients covered under Part B of the Medicare program.
 Congress then imposed a national ceiling on the amount that carriers could pay under their local Medicare fee schedules.

 Since then, Congress has periodically reduced the national ceilings.
 The Medicare national fee schedule limitations were reduced in 1996 to 76% of the 1984 national median of the local fee schedules and in 1998 to 74% of the 1984 national median.
 The national ceiling applies to tests for which limitation amounts were established before January 1, 2001.
 For more recent tests (tests for which a limitation amount is first established on or after January 1, 2001), the limitation amount is set at 100% of the median of all the local fee schedules established for that test in accordance with the Social Security Act.
 The MMA eliminated for five years (beginning January 1, 2004) the provision for annual increases to the Medicare national fee schedule based on the consumer price index.
 Thus, by law an adjustment to the national fee schedule for clinical laboratory services based on the consumer price index cannot occur before January 1, 2009.
 However, the MMA added coverage for certain cardiovascular screening tests and diabetes screening tests, subject to certain frequency limitations.
 The MMA evaluates new diagnostic tests for coverage as they are introduced.
-In addition, the 2005 Physician Fee Schedule rule proposed to lower Medicare's payment rates for flow cytometry services in 2005.
-Quest Diagnostics believed that CMS failed to properly value these services and commented on this proposed change through ACLA.
-Pathology services are reimbursed by Medicare according to a Physician Fee Schedule based on a resource-based relative value scale, or RBRVS, that is periodically updated by CMS.
-On